Deviled Egg Spread

-- Mash the yolks, then add the yogurt, mayonnaise, Dijon, Worcestershire, and salt and pepper.
+- Mash the yolks, and then add the yogurt, mayonnaise, Dijon, Worcestershire, and salt and pepper.

-- Chop the egg whites, add to the bowl along with the optionals add-ins, and stir to combine.
+- Chop the egg whites, add to the bowl along with the optional add-ins, and stir to combine.

-- Spread the mixture over toast or stuff into a hollowed-out tomato, on cucumber rounds, or whatever else sounds good to you.
-Top with optional garnishes, as desired.
+- Spread the mixture on toast, scoop into a hollowed-out tomato or atop a thick slice of tomato, cucumber, or whatever else sounds good to you.
+Scatter optional garnishes overtop, as desired.